shakeebparwez/taskmanager-react/README.md

 - **useState and useEffect Hooks**: Manage the app's state and handle side effects efficiently using the useState and useEffect hooks from React.
 - **Deployment on Netlify**: The TaskManager app is seamlessly deployed on Netlify, allowing easy and secure access to the app through a live URL.

-## Getting Started

-To run the TaskManager app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/TaskManager.git`
-2. Navigate to the project directory: `cd TaskManager`
-3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
-5. Open your browser and visit `http://localhost:3000` to access the TaskManager app.

 ## Deployed Version

 The TaskManager app is deployed and accessible online.
 You can try it out by visiting the following URL: [TaskManager App](https://taskmanager-shark.netlify.app)